Kotlin/kotlinx.coroutines/reactive/README.md

 # Coroutines for reactive streams

-This directory contains modules with utilities for various reactive stream libraries:
+This directory contains modules with utilities for various reactive stream libraries.
+Module name below corresponds to the artifact name in Maven/Gradle.

 ## Modules